 The Society welcomes all those who have an interest in preserving and passing on our tramway heritage.
 From restoration and maintenance work to tram operation, research and memorabilia collation, anyone can be involved!

 If you are interested in becoming a member of the Perth Electric Tramway Society, you can phone their membership line on (08) 9443 1945 or visit www.pets.org.au

 The Tractor Museum of Western Australia commenced in the Park in 1992 as “Tracmach Tractor Museum” before becoming a separately incorporated body in 1994 with the aim to preserve and restore the machines that were the backbone of WA’s economy in the early part of the century.

 Its members maintain a diverse fleet of machinery – most restored to working order – from the 1920s through to 1950s.

 Their collection includes nearly forty tractors, as well as stationary engines, vintage trucks, a display of country life artefacts and old photographs.
 Work in the museum is carried out by its members, all volunteers, with many of the exhibits also owned by the members.

 The Tractor Museum continues to build its collection of exhibits, and is always looking for information, history and donations of WA-made machinery and implements that would allow them to continue to pay homage to the farming pioneers of our state.

-If you have an interest in tractors and agricultural machinery, or have something that may be of interest to the Museum, please call them on a Saturday, Sunday or Wednesday on (08) 9209 3480.
+If you have an interest in tractors and agricultural machinery, or have something that may be of interest to the Museum, please call them on a Wednesday, Friday, Saturday or Sunday on (08) 9209 3480.